SOC Security Analytics

 New Research: SOC Modernization and the Role of XDR

 Security operations demand massive scale to collect, process, analyze, and act upon massive amounts of data.
 Early XDR was anchored to two primary data sources: endpoints and networks.
-While this was an improvement on disconnected EDR and NDR tools, threat detection and response across enterprise organizations demands a wider aperture, including cloud workloads, threat intelligence feeds, SaaS applications, and identity and access management visibility.
+While this improved disconnected EDR and NDR tools, threat detection and response across enterprise organizations demands a broader aperture, including cloud workloads, threat intelligence feeds, SaaS applications, and identity and access management visibility.
 At the same time, to modernize security operations centers and keep up with the volume of security alerts, large organizations need advanced analytics to help automate tier-1 analyst tasks like triaging alerts, correlating alerts with IoCs, and preparing incidents for investigations.
 What is the role of XDR in the modern Security Operations Center (SOC)?

 Security Operations Center Survey

-To gain insights into these trends, Enterprise Strategy Group (ESG) surveyed 376 IT and cybersecurity professionals at organizations in North America personally responsible for evaluating, purchasing, and utilizing threat detection and response security products and services.
-The results of this research are available in an eBook, “SOC Modernization and the Role of XDR” authored by Jon Oltsik, Senior Principal Analyst & ESG Fellow, and Dave Gruber, Principal Analyst.
+To gain insights into these trends, Enterprise Strategy Group (ESG) surveyed 376 IT and cybersecurity professionals in North America who were personally responsible for evaluating, purchasing, and utilizing threat detection and response security products and services.
+The results of this research are available in an eBook, “SOC Modernization and the Role of XDR,” authored by Jon Oltsik, Senior Principal Analyst & ESG Fellow, and Dave Gruber, Principal Analyst.

 Key Findings